-An Option is an option granted by the Company to a Participant entitling such Participant to acquire a designated number of shares from treasury at an exercise price set at the time of grant (the "Option Price").
+An Option is a stock option granted by the Company to a Participant entitling such Participant to acquire a designated number of shares from treasury at an exercise price set at the time of grant (the "Option Price").
 Options are exercisable, subject to vesting criteria established by the Board at the time of grant, over a period as established by the Board from time to time which shall not exceed 10 years from the date of grant.
-If the expiration date for an Option falls within a black-out period the expiration date will be extended to the date which is ten business days after the end of the black-out period, which may be after the date that is 10 years from the date of grant.
+Any Options granted to any Investor Relations Service Provider must vest in stages over a period of not less than 12 months, in accordance with the vesting restrictions set out in Section 4.4(c) of Policy 4.4 of the TSX Venture Exchange.
+If the expiration date of an Option falls within a black-out period the expiration date will be extended to the date which is ten business days after the end of the black-out period, which may be after the date that is 10 years from the date of grant.
 The Option Price shall not be set at less than the volume weighted average trading price of the shares on the applicable stock exchange for the five trading days immediately preceding the date of the grant.
-At the time of grant of an Option, the Board may establish vesting conditions in respect of each Option grant, which may include performance criteria related to corporate or individual performance.
-The Equity Incentive Plan also permits the Board to grant an option holder, at any time, the right to deal with such Option on a cashless exercise basis or to receive a cash payment equal to the difference between the market price of the shares on the day immediately prior to the date of the exercise of the cashless exercise right, and the Option Price (less applicable withholding taxes), subject to the rules of the applicable stock exchange on which the shares are listed from time to time.
+At the time of grant of an Option, the Board may establish vesting conditions in respect of each Option grant, which may include Performance Criteria related to corporate or individual performance.
+The Omnibus Plan also permits the Board to grant an option holder, at any time, the right to deal with such Option on a cashless exercise basis or to receive a cash payment equal to the difference between the market price of the shares on the day immediately prior to the date of the exercise of the cashless exercise right, and the Option Price (less applicable withholding taxes), subject to the rules of the applicable stock exchange on which the shares are listed from time to time.

 The Board may grant Options to U.S. Participants that are qualified incentive stock options ("ISOs") for the purposes of Section 422 of the United States Internal Revenue Code of 1986.
 ISOs may only be granted to employees of the Company or a subsidiary of the Company.
-Although the Board has the ability to grant ISOs under the terms of the Equity Incentive Plan, it has not granted any ISOs to-date and has no current intention to grant ISOs at this time.
+Although the Board has the ability to grant ISOs under the terms of the Omnibus Plan, it has not granted any ISOs to-date and has no current intention to grant ISOs at this time.